Multi-Node Inference

 - lastTransitionTime: "2025-09-05T08:53:23Z"

-message: 'Some groups is progressing: [0]'
+message: 'Some groups are progressing: [0]'

 reason: GroupProgressing